xchriscode/pihype_lite/README.md

 Header and footer file can found in assets/ directory.

 # Database
-Pihype supports MYSQLI and PDO, can be configured in the router/router.php file.
+Pihype (PiHpe) supports MYSQLI and PDO, can be configured in the router/router.php file.
 See example below:

 	// Set Database connection